-11.022 - CAREER ADVANCEMENT LIST.
+11.02-2 - CAREER ADVANCEMENT LIST.
 Notwithstanding contrary provisions of these Regulations, for the in-place promotion of an employee in a career advancement series class to the next higher-level class within the series, certification shall be made first from the CAREER ADVANCEMENT LIST.
 However, appointments to unfilled positions at any level in the series shall not be made from this list.

-11.023 - PROMOTIONAL ELIGIBLE LISTS.
-Second, certification shall be made from either the DEPARTMENTAL or INTERDEPARTMENTAL PROMOTIONAL eligible lists for the proper class, as the appointing authority may deem appropriate for each certification.
-If an appointing authority decides to use the departmental list, and there are insufficient eligible candidates remaining on the departmental list, that appointing authority may request certification of the top ranking eligible candidates on the interdepartmental list to pair with the candidates from the departmental list so that the appointing authority can select from a full certification.
-Certification will be in accordance with provisions of Regulation 11.03.

-11.0231 - DEPARTMENTAL.
+11.02-3 – DEPARTMENTAL PROMOTIONAL ELIGIBLE LIST.
+Second, certification shall be made from the DEPARTMENTAL PROMOTIONAL eligible lists for the proper class.
 This list shall consist only of persons with permanent status who are employed in the department in which the vacancy exists and who passed the examination on a promotional basis.

+11.02-3-1 - If there are insufficient eligible candidates remaining on the departmental list, that appointing authority may request certification of the top ranking eligible candidates on other lists to pair with the candidates from the departmental list so that the appointing authority can select from a full certification.
+Such pairing will be made first from the Accommodations list.
+Certification pursuant to this provision will be in accordance with provisions of Regulation 11.03.

-11.0231 - Any person who, during the life of an eligible list is transferred, promoted or demoted from one department to another, will not be eligible for certification from that list under Section 11.0231 for a period of ninety (90) days.
+11.02-3-1-1 - Any person who, during the life of an eligible list is transferred, promoted or demoted from one department to another, will not be eligible for certification from that departmental list for a period of ninety (90) days.

+11.02-4 ACCOMMODATIONS LIST.
+Third, certification shall be made from the Accommodations list for the designated title.
+This list shall consist of employees having permanent Civil Service status in a specific class, but permanently unable to perform the essential functions of their current position in the class, with or without a reasonable accommodation, upon application to and approval by the Director of Human Resources in accordance with Regulation 10.01-5.

-11.0232 -INTERDEPARTMENTAL.
-This list shall consist of all persons with permanent status who passed the examination on a promotional basis.
+11.02-5 – INTERDEPARTMENTAL PROMOTIONAL ELIGIBLE LIST.
+Fourth, certification shall be made from the INTERDEPARTMENTAL PROMOTIONAL eligible lists for the proper class This list shall consist of all persons with permanent status who passed the examination on a promotional basis.

-11.024 - OPEN COMPETITIVE ELIGIBLE LIST.
-Third, certification shall be made from an OPEN COMPETITIVE LIST of the proper class.
+11.02-6 -- OPEN COMPETITIVE ELIGIBLE LIST.
+Fifth, certification shall be made from an OPEN COMPETITIVE LIST of the proper class.